-Joe Guild, Esq.
+About Joe Guild, Esq.

 Clark Joseph (Joe) Guild III is an affiliated attorney with Black & Wadhams.

-Mr. Guild brings nearly 40 years of legal, lobbying and government affairs experience in Nevada and with the U.S. Congress to the strategic alliance with Black & Wadhams.
+Mr. Guild brings nearly 40 years of legal, lobbying and government relations experience in Nevada and with the U.S. Congress to the strategic alliance with Black & Wadhams.
 He is a long-time Nevada lawyer who has represented most of his clients for more than 20 years.

-Mr. Guild has decades of experience practicing law and an unrivaled fluency in government affairs and lobbying impacting dozens of industries with a wide range of issues including water law, insurance, rail transportation, entertainment and motion pictures, mining, livestock ranching, natural resource regulation and use, animal welfare, hazardous materials storage, tobacco taxation and cannabis regulation and taxation.
+Mr. Guild has decades of experience practicing law and an unrivaled fluency in government relations and lobbying impacting dozens of industries with a wide range of issues including water law, insurance, rail transportation, entertainment and motion pictures, mining, livestock ranching, natural resource regulation and use, animal welfare, hazardous materials storage, tobacco taxation and cannabis regulation and taxation.

 Mr. Guild and his family have quite a history in Nevada.
 Mr. Guild’s great-grandparents came to Dayton, Nevada in the late 1850s to early 1860s.
 His great-grandfather worked in the gold processing mills along the Carson River.
 Guild’s grandfather passed the Nevada bar in 1914 and later became a district court judge.
 While Mr. Guild’s grandfather was still a judge, his father became a Nevada lawyer in 1948.
 Then Mr. Guild became a lawyer in 1982.
 Also, two of his cousins became lawyers in Nevada, and one of them is a judge in Carson City, sitting in the same department where their grandfather was a judge.
 Somebody in the Guild family has been a lawyer in the state of Nevada continuously since 1914, for 106 years.